 - Castlevania: Order of Ecclesia, if you don't rescue all the villagers, you get the bad ending halfway through the game.
 This bad ending pans over all the villagers you failed to rescue, although since only the room they're in is shown and some of them are in hidden rooms behind breakable walls, it's largely up to player to remember where exactly they ran into rooms with such a design.

-- In Kingdom of Loathing, a puzzle requires you to enter the Konami Code.
-If you fail, the game prompts you to concentrate a little harder.
-Similarly, dying against the Tower guardians gives the player five increasingly blatant hints on the key item to use against them.
-This can get annoying if the only reason you failed to use the item is because that damn Black Cat keeps batting it out of your hands.
+- In the old version of the Sorceress's Tower, a puzzle required you to enter the Konami Code.
+If you fail, the game prompted you to concentrate a little harder.
+Similarly, dying against the Tower guardians gave the player five increasingly blatant hints on the key item to use against them.

 - If you die to a boss in Iji and choose to retry, you'll generally get some sort of hint message in the dialogue right before the fight starts again.